kobiam/SRE/readme.md

 ## Cloud Native

-This repository is focused on cloud-native approach, meaning applications that are design to work in the cloud.
+This repository is focused on a cloud-native approach, meaning applications designed to work in the cloud.

 ## Production Runtime

-The projects in the repository can be used in production systems.
+The projects in this repository are suitable for production systems.

 ## Cloud Infrastructure

-This repository contains cloud infrastracture templates and automation files.
+This repository contains cloud infrastructure templates and automation files.

 ### How to contribute?

-You may contribute to this repository with your projects, clone and PR.
+You may contribute to this repository with your projects, clone, and PR.

 <img src="./pics/sre-banner.png" alt="SRE" style="width:600px;"/>